 Even doing it (as we learn) for a very short time gives immense relief from difficulties going on around us.
 It brings us back to “our Center”; that which is Divine in us all.
 For you, that might be Allah.

 Note: As you read, you will see there are a variety of types of Meditation.
 Typically, new folks concentrate on Mindfulness Meditation and Stillness Meditation… mostly those two combined.
 There is another you might find helpful that I love, and that is Guided Meditation.
 When I struggle with doing a solo practice, Guided Meditation often helps me to let go of the pain.
 There are an endless supply of Free Guided Meditations both in regular Google searches or on YouTube, Amazon Music, in Amazon Prime (tv) and Netflix.
 Do not think too hard on the other kinds of Meditation at the moment, just the 3 I mentioned above.

 Non-Judgment is a main cornerstone of Mindfulness.
-Being in a high stress profession, I am sure you have a certain definition in your mind about what non-judgment entails.
+I am sure you have a certain definition in your mind about what non-judgment entails.
 With Meditation, it takes on a broader meaning.

 As you Meditate (which I will elaborate on in a moment), you’ll find your head filled with thoughts.
 THIS IS NORMAL!
 We all have our heads just stuffed full of thoughts, feelings and plans.
 Do not ever ever ever berate yourself for having random thoughts floating through your mind as you learn, try and practice meditation.
 We all have them!
 Forever.
 There is never a time thoughts are not flowing through our heads.
 Not even for the most practiced of Monks, ALL of us have this experience when Meditating.

 Especially in the beginning, people can get very frustrated with this phenomenon, this “intrusion” of thoughts, disturbing our practice of Meditation.